vrtmrz/obsidian-livesync/README.md

 -   Status
     -   ⏹️ Stopped
     -   💤 LiveSync enabled.
-Waiting for changes.
+Waiting for changes
-    -   ⚡️ Synchronization in progress.
+    -   ⚡️ Synchronization in progress
-    -   ⚠ An error occurred.
+    -   ⚠ An error occurred
+-   Statistical indicator
      -   ↑ Uploaded chunks and metadata
      -   ↓ Downloaded chunks and metadata
+-   Progress indicator
+     -   📥 Unprocessed transferred items
+     -   📄 Working database operation
+     -   💾 Working write storage processes
--   ⏳ Number of pending processes
+     -   ⏳ Working read storage processes
+     -   🛫 Pending read storage processes
--   🧩 Number of files waiting for their chunks.
+     -   ⚙️ Working or pending storage processes of hidden files
-If you have deleted or renamed files, please wait until ⏳ icon disappears.
+     -   🧩 Waiting chunks
+     -   🔌 Working Customisation items (Configuration, snippets and plug-ins)

+To prevent file and database corruption, please wait until all progress indicators have disappeared.
+Especially in case of if you have deleted or renamed files.

 ## Hints